Setting Up Utilities in Abilene, TX

 When moving to Abilene, you'll need to establish electricity service through a retail electric provider of your choice, water and wastewater through the City of Abilene, natural gas through Atmos Energy, and internet/cable through providers like Suddenlink or AT&T. Trash collection is typically included with city water service.

 Most Abilene utilities can be connected within 1-3 business days when requested in advance.
 Electricity through retail providers often activates same-day or next-day.
 City water typically requires 24-48 hours notice.
-Natural gas through Atmos Energy usually takes 1-3 business days.
-Plan to initiate all requests at least one week before your move-in date.
+Natural gas through Atmos Energy usually takes 1-2 business days.
+Plan to initiate all services at least one week before moving.

 Generally, you'll need government-issued photo identification, your new Abilene service address, and Social Security number for credit verification.
-The City of Abilene water department may require a lease agreement or proof of property ownership.
+The City of Abilene water department may require a signed lease agreement or proof of property ownership.
 Some providers accept alternative identification if you lack a Social Security number.
-Deposits may apply based on credit history.